-Investors such as Karuturi reject any liability or responsibility with regard to the villagization program and related human right violations.
+Investors such as Karuturi reject any responsibility as regards the villagization program and related human right violations.
 Yet, support has recently emerged for the "Protect, Respect, Remedy" framework, which would require corporations and other business enterprises to avoid infringing on human rights and address the negative human rights impacts of their operations.
 In 2011, the U.N.
-Human Rights Council endorsed the "Guiding Principles for Business and Human Rights," which outline: "1) the state's duty to protect against human rights abuses by third parties, including business enterprises; 2) the responsibility for a corporation to respect human rights...; and 3) the need for improved remedies for human rights abuses by business entities."
-In fulfillment of their responsibility to respect human rights, transnational corporations and other business enterprises should "avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved."
+Human Rights Council endorsed the "Guiding Principles for Business and Human Rights," which outline: "1) the duty of the State to protect against human rights abuses by third parties, including business enterprises; 2) the responsibility of a corporation to respect human rights...; and 3) the need for greater access to both judicial and non-judicial remedies for human rights abuses by business entities."
+In fulfilling their responsibility to respect human rights, the Guiding Principles state that transnational corporations and other business enterprises should "avoid infringing on the human rights of others and should address adverse human rights impacts with which they are involved."
 Second, corporations should also "[s]eek to prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed to those impacts."
 Third, corporations must exercise due diligence to "become aware of, prevent and address adverse human rights impacts."